expresspigeon/blog/src/content/kb/transactional/webhooks-error-log.md

 We retain at most 500 errors, at which point, we disable the webhooks for all events and send you a notification by email.

 > If your site went down and you have data gaps, you can fill them up by using our [Transactional API](transactional-reporting-for-multiple-messages).

+For data related to [Webhook actions](/kb/flows-actions) that ran into issues with your API,  we do not preserve such data.
+However, you can send us a [request](/support) and we will consider running a custom query to back-fill your lost data.